KwameTaylor/bachelorette-predictor/README.md

 * <a href="https://apps.gis.ucla.edu/geodata/en/dataset/world_elevation_contours">World Elevation Contours data from UCLA</a>
 * <a href="https://apps.gis.ucla.edu/geodata/dataset/california-public-schools">California school districts data from UCLA</a>
 * <a href="https://www.cde.ca.gov/ds/si/ds/pubschls.asp">California school districts from CA's DoE</a>
-* <a href="https://towardsdatascience.com/understanding-k-means-clustering-in-machine-learning-6a6e67336aa1">Understanding K-means Clustering in Machine Learning</a>
+* <a href="https://towardsdatascience.com/understanding-k-means-clustering-in-machine-learning-6a6e67336aa1">Understanding K-means Clustering in Machine Learning</a> -->
 * <a href="https://dardenreviews.github.io/">Faith's Darden reviews, of course!</a>
-* And extra big thanks to my Codeup Darden cohort colleagues for being a constant source of knowledge, help, and motivation!
+* And extra big thanks to my Codeup Darden cohort colleagues and the Codeup Data Science instructors for being constant sources of knowledge, help, and motivation!
--->